SEDAS-DevTeam/SEDAS-manager/README.md

 - [ ] Fix departure_arrival points selection
 - [ ] Dropdowns are broken
 - [ ] Plane info not dragging
+- [ ] Planes seem to not unregister properly

 ### Upcoming versions